kurtmckee/pelican-precompress/README.rst

         gzip_vary on;
     }

-At the time of writing, nginx doesn't natively support brotli compression.
+At the time of writing, nginx doesn't natively support brotli or zstandard compression.

+To serve pre-compressed brotli files, you'll need the static brotli module.
-To get it, you'll need to compile the static brotli module as an nginx dynamic module, or recompile nginx from scratch.
-When it's done you'll add something like this to your nginx configuration file:
+To serve pre-compressed zstandard files, you'll need the static zstandard module.
+When either or both of those are installed, you'll add something like this to your nginx configuration file:

 ..  code-block:: nginx

+    load_module modules/ngx_http_brotli_static_module.so;
-    load_module /usr/lib/nginx/modules/ngx_http_brotli_static_module.so;
+    load_module modules/ngx_http_zstd_static_module.so;

     http {
         brotli_static on;
+        zstd_static on;
     }

-Further reading: `gzip_static`_, `gzip_vary`_, `nginx brotli module`_
+Further reading: `gzip_static`_, `gzip_vary`_, `nginx brotli module`_, `nginx zstd module`_

 Configuration